Torsvåg

-Torsvåg is a fishing village on the far northwestern coast of Vannøya island in Karlsøy Municipality in Troms og Finnmark county, Norway.
+Torsvåg is a fishing village on the far northwestern coast of Vannøya island in Karlsøy Municipality in Troms county, Norway.
 The nearest city is Tromsø about 90 km southwest of Torsvåg.
 There is much archeological evidence that show that there has been settlements in Torsvåg since the Stone Age.

 The village of Torsvåg includes a village area on the island of Vannøya and also an area on the islet of Kåja, located just offshore.
 There is a causeway connecting the two places which forms a nice harbor surrounded by the fishing village.
 The breakwaters at the entrance to the harbor form a snug port at the threshold of the big seas.
 The Vanna fish processing plant, «Torsvågbruket», is located on Kåja island and Torsvåg Lighthouse is on the highest point of the island.
 Today, Torsvåg only has between 10 and 20 inhabitants, but earlier in its history this fishing village often had hundreds of residents.

+History

+A fishing village chapel has stood on Kirkesand, probably from the 15th century to the late 17th century.
+The priest for the Helgøy Church parish lived here for a period, and the archbishop in Trondheim also had his man in Torsvåg to manage his interests.